RESEARCH

 Ian Macmillan - Serving on 10 Sqn in the 1970s, VC 10 navigator Ian Macmillan was the Squadron’s Flight Commander Ops whose role included that of Deputy Squadron Commander.
 Ian's service tours in the Air Transport (AT) force both before and after his tour on 10 Sqn, including a staff duty at the RAF Upavon, Wilts.
 AT HQ, more than qualify his sound personal knowledge of a period in the Squadron's history covering at least 40 out of the 100 year coverage of this book.
 Ian served in the Middle-East, the UK and also with the USAF in the western USA, flying globally to virtually everywhere else during his full career in the RAF which culminated in his retirement with wing commander rank.
 His diligent study and research of past Squadron records now make him the most qualified person in all aspects of the Squadron's history.

 Dick King - served in the AT force prior to joining 10 Sqn in 1980, after a 4 yr intermediate tour as a flying instructor.
-His time on the Squadron engaged him in all aspects of the Squadron's operations, taking him all over the world, as a VC10 copilot during the Falklands conflict, and later as a Squadron Pilot Leader, VC10 air-display pilot and VIP captain, before leaving the RAF for an airline career.
-He was even engaged in some of the intentionally less-publicised aspects of the Squadron activities, which one may read about in the Book.
-As a former 10 Squadron Standard Bearer he was particularly honoured to attend the 2015 Centenary year's new 10 Sqn Standard Presentation by HRH The Princess Royal, who also writes the Foreword to the book.
+His time on the Squadron engaged him in all aspects of the Squadron's operations, taking him all over the world, as a VC10 copilot during the Falklands conflict, and later as a Squadron Pilot Leader, VC10 air-display pilot and VIP captain.
+He was engaged in some of the intentionally less-publicised aspects of the Squadron activities in the 1980s which one may read about in the Book before leaving the RAF for a short period on the Oman Royal Flight.
+After flying the Omani VC10 into Brooklands on its last ever flight in 1987, Dick had a further 18-year airline career flying Boeing 757s and 767s, based in Manchester.

 Review